 Action Hat Expectations

 Time During outdoor learning and play

-Movement Put on your Benowa bucket hat or wide brimmed hat when leaving the classroom for eating time, going to a PE lesson or any outdoor activity Continue to wear your hat during outdoor time Place your hat away when entering the classroom If you do not have a hat, you must go to a No Hat Zone located in 3 areas only.
-Undercover area new the basketball court Main undercover

-Both undercover areas in front of F Block
+Movement Put on your Benowa hat when leaving the classroom for eating time, going to a PE lesson or any outdoor activity.
+Continue to wear your hat during outdoor time.
+Place your hat away when entering the classroom.
+If you do not have a hat, you must go to a No Hat Zone located in 3 areas only.
+C Block undercover area Main undercover Both undercover areas in front of F Block

-Action Toys at School Time Throughout the School Day Movement To be used at break times only Toys do not come into the classroom, unless approved for a specific reason by the teacher Play peacefully with toys and peers at break times Any trades of trading cards are agreed by both parties, with no obligation to trade back Any lost or broken toys are the responsibility of the owner
+Action Toys at School

+Time Throughout the School Day

+Movement To be used at break times only.
+Toys do not come into the classroom, unless approved for a specific reason by the teacher.
+Play peacefully with toys and peers at break times.
+Any trades of trading cards are agreed by both parties, with no obligation to trade back.
+Any lost or broken toys are the responsibility of the owner.

+Action Eating Area Expectations

-Action Eating area expectations Time Eating time first and second breaks Movement Walk to the eating area, using a softly spoken voice with your lunch box and hat Be seated, and remain in that spot for the duration of eating time - no walking around is permitted When you hear the song "put your rubbish in the bin" use this as a cue to finish your lunch, pack your lunchbox and clean the area around you.
-Put your rubbish in your hand or in your lunchbox.
-When the bell rings and you are ready to leave your eating area, put your hand up and wait for an adult to give you permission to stand When dismissed, place rubbish in the bin as you leave Walk to the designated area where your lunch boxes are kept (large boxes or school bags) Ensure you have your hat on your head Walk to your play area
+Time Eating time first and second breaks

+Movement Choose a place to be seated and stay in that place throughout the eating time - you are not allowed to walk around.
+When you hear the compost song, place your compost in the bin and sit back down.
+When the bell rings and you're ready to leave your eating area, raise your hand and wait for an adult to allow you to stand.
+When you are instructed, place rubbish in the bin when you leave.
+Go to the designated area where your lunch boxes are stored (large boxes or school bags) and put them away.
+Make sure you have your hat on your head.
+Go to your play area.